Beginners Garden - 10 Best Crops to Start a Garden

 9) Potatoes - Grow them in soil or even in a straw bed.
 The tubers are straightforward to grow from seed potatoes, and if you can't wait for the final harvest nothing tastes like new potatoes from the garden.

-10) Okra - This is a dark horse, and some don't really care for it.
-But it makes the list because there is nothing more impressive from a distance than a 5 foot tall freestanding okra plant.
-Likes the heat, and once it gets going you'll have more okra than you know what to do with.
+10) Okra - A misunderstood vegetable that makes the list because there is nothing more impressive from a distance than a 5 foot tall freestanding okra plant.
+They love the heat, and once it gets going you'll have plenty of okra to eat and share.